A Guide to play the E Major Scale on Guitar

 e-major-scale-9th-position-fret-board-diagram-w

-The ninth position of the E major scale contains all the notes in the scale in two octaves.
+The ninth position of the E major scale on guitar contains all the notes in the scale in two octaves.
 For the ninth position of the E major scale, move your fretting hand towards the 9th fret of the guitar to play all the notes on the 9th, 10th, 11th, and 12th frets with your index, middle, ring and little fingers respectively.
 Just for the notes on the 3rd string, move your fretting hand down by one fret to use your pointer, middle and little fingers to play the notes on the 8th, 9th and 11th frets.
 Tablatures with finger numbers are provided below for your reference.

 e-major-scale-9th-position-tabs-w